SH-60B Seahawk Multimission Naval Helicopter, United States of America

 The SH-60B helicopter features a spacious and comfortable cabin with increased leg space for passengers.
 The cabin can accommodate four flight crew – pilot, co-pilot, sensor operator and weapon system operator.
 The cabin is 3.2m long, 1.8m wide and 1.3m high.
-The cabin area and volume of the MH-60R are 6m² and 8.5m³ respectively.
+The cabin area and volume are 6m² and 8.5m³ respectively.

 The Seahawk's navigation suite includes the AN/APS-124 search radar supplied by Raytheon (formerly Texas Instruments), AN/ARN-118(V) Tacan supplied by Rockwell Collins, AN/APN-127 Doppler radar from Teledyne Ryan, AN/ARA-50 UHF direction finding system from Rockwell Collins and the AN/APR-194 (V) radar altimeter from Honeywell.

 The helicopter is equipped with a Sikorsky sonobuoy launcher on the port side of the cabin, an ARR-84 receiver, an UYS-1 acoustic processing unit and an ARN-146 on top position indicator that indicates the position over a submerged submarine.
 The towed magnetic anomaly detector is the AN/ASQ-81 (V)2 supplied by Raytheon.